bgoonz/webdevbook/learning/study-strategies.md

 Before starting the homework it is essential to first have a look at the concepts discussed in the previous week(s) before moving forward.

 You can do this by asking your teacher to record on Sunday their lessons and share it on Slack.
-You can also check videos of HackYourFuture Amsterdam posted​ online on Youtube.
+You can also check videos of bgoonz Amsterdam posted​ online on Youtube.

 It is advised to watch some parts of the lecture again and practice with the examples/exercises provided in class.
 Change the values, variables and other aspects of the code to improve your understanding of the practical use of these concepts.
 In addition to the videos, you can go through the reading material of the previous week.
 Again, the idea is that you practice the concepts by putting them into code.